phosfuldev/phos_website/_posts/2024-10-02-public-acknowledgement-about-Liv-and-Mukta.md

 what we may "disagree" is how "serious" the hurt caused by Mukta is. people tell me that I'm understating it.

 when you are telling me, that Liv's intention was not to hurt Mukta's fundraiser, Liv's intention was just to call Mukta in...
 BECAUSE I SEE MUKTA'S HUMANITY, I also can tell you, Mukta is a human with intentions too.
 Mukta's intention was not to trigger or hurt Liv.
-Mukta's intention was actually to apologise immediately, but they couldn't.
-Mukta's intention was they realise their mistake, they realise they triggered Liv and they shouldn't have.... see the circular argument? see the shifting goal post?
+Mukta's intention was actually to apologise immediately, but they couldn't (not just because blocked, but also because they can't post this on their own page).
+Mukta's intention was they realise their mistake, they realise they triggered Liv and they shouldn't have, Mukta have apologised.... see the circular argument? see the shifting goal post?
 Do you care about Mukta's humanity? do you believe Mukta as much as you believe a white person?

 You can "conclude" "assume" Mukta doesn't have good intentions but when I tell you via my analysis that when I look at X behaviours, it seems Liv may not have good inentions, yall can't understand that.
 Yall would turn around and say "also, intention isn't everything."